Is Stress Hampering Your Finance Team’s Performance?

 The fact is, as a workforce, many of us are under stress.
 Some statistics show it’s as high as 1 in 5 workers, and it’s well known that it’s a, if not, the, leading cause of sick leave.
 So fixing it, is not only a personal priority it’s a business one.
 So, what are the first steps?

 And acceptance being the first part of that.
 Unfortunately, we live in a world where ‘stress’ in work is still quite widely swept under the carpet, or at least not understood.
 Stress has always been seen as an unpleasant, but almost necessary by-product of work, and often something to be proud of, as if it’s a badge of honour.
-It’s been shown that 84% of companies do not have wellness policies or programmes in play (Aware, 2015), indicating a lack of executive support, which if turned around, could impact stress statistics massively.
+It’s been shown that many companies still do not have wellness policies or programmes in play, indicating a lack of executive support, which if turned around, could impact stress statistics massively.

 #2 Autonomy doesn’t mean less stress